Belgium is often seen as a ‘stopover’ country. We, however, know it’s worth a much longer stay!

 Start at the Ghent Cathedral, which is filled with outstanding artwork.
 The church is free to enter, but there is a fee to see the world-famous Ghent Altarpiece by brothers Hubert and Jan Van Eyck.

-From there, see more of the city’s best attractions: Belfry Tower, St. Nicholas Church and St. Michael’s Church.
-Pause on the St. Michael’s Bridge to savor the exceptional scene of rising spires and ancient guild houses before descending onto Korenlei Quay along the riverside.
+Pause on the St. Michael’s Bridge to savor the exceptional scene of rising spires and ancient guild houses before descending onto Korenlei Quay.

 Continue north to the impressive Gravensteen Castle and take the tour to learn the history of the Counts of Flanders.
 A ticket is required, but the price is inclusive of an incredibly entertaining audio guide.

-After the castle tour, wander two of the oldest districts in Ghent: Prinsenhof and Patershol.
 As the day winds down, make your way back to the riverside to enjoy an early evening beverage.
 There are ample cafes with patio seating – or grab supplies from the store and join the locals on the river’s edge!

 For dinner, take a break from Belgian food and dine at one of the international restaurants on Oudburg Street in Patershol.
 Uncle Babe’s Burgers gets our vote!
-Alternatively, eat at one of the other popular establishments, like Balls and Glory (known for their gigantic stuffed meatballs) or Amadeus (Belgium’s oddly famous all-you-can-eat rib house).

 Travel Tip for Day 4

-Day 5: Ghent Gems
+Day 5: Ghent Hidden Gems

 Spend today seeing some of the lesser-visited spots.
-Start the morning in the southern Zuid District, which is full of culture and college students.
+Start the morning in the Zuid District, which is full of culture and college students.

-Trek through Citadel Park and then make your way into the small but remarkable Plantentuin Botanical Garden.
 Afterwards, visit one of the museums – MSK European Art, SMAK Contemporary Art or GUM Science Museum – that are located nearby (tickets required at all three).

 In the afternoon, partake in a decadent Belgium chocolate treat.
 Order a photo-worthy chocolaty beverage at In Choc or join a guided tasting at Chocolate Ambassade.

-Stop into Dulle Griet, where they offer more than 300 beers on their menu, but are best known for the quirky ritual of requiring a shoe deposit for their giant glassware.
-Dine at Belgian restaurant ‘t Vosken, where you should order the Ghent original: Waterzooi Stew.
+Now stop into Dulle Griet, where they offer more than 300 beers on their menu, but are best known for the quirky ritual of requiring a shoe deposit for their giant glassware!

-Trip Planning Tip
+Planning Tip

 Day 6: Charming Bruges